 Oito Line inc. Hakuba Train Services

 Running from Matsumoto Station to Minami-Otari Station, the Oito Line covers approximately 70km including Hokata Station in Azumino and Hakuba Station, one of the main transport hubs when accessing the ski resorts of Hakuba Valley and other regional activities and destinations through spring, summer and autumn.
+On this page you will find the following information:

 Hotaka Station 25 minutes / JPY330